Segment Security

 show segment-security hardware detail [vrf vrf_name][segment seg_name]

-- vrf_name The name of the VRF to show details for.
+- vrf_name - Displays the name of the VRF to show details for.
 To show details for the default VRF, you must specify "default".

-- segment Show details for a specific segment.
-If this parameter is omitted, details for all segments are shown.
+- segment - Display details for a specific segment.
+If

 Guidelines